Spirit of Japan (Extrait de Parfum) by Elixir Attar

 Excellent description, my dear Faunman!

-A fragrance experience like this is incredibly sensual if you open yourself up mentally.
+Such a fragrance experience is incredibly sensual when you open yourself up mentally.

 Translated · Show originalShow translation